crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: T-shirt, other swags
 - **Requirements**: Create five or more Pull Requests on any of Adobe or Magento repositories.
 - **How to sign up**: There is no formal sign up required.
-Create five PRs on either [Adobe](https://github.com/adobe) or [Magento](https://github.com/magento) repositories during the month of October.
+Create five PRs on either [Adobe](https://github.com/adobe) or [Magento](https://github.com/magento) repositories during October.
 Adobe team will file an issue in November in [this repo](https://github.com/adobe/squashtoberfest) listing out qualifying contributors' handles in the file with further instructions to get the swags.
 - **Issues**: [adobe](https://github.com/search?q=user%3Aadobe+type:issue&state=open&type=Issues), [magento](https://github.com/search?q=user%3Amagento+type:issue&state=open&type=Issues)
 - **Notes**: See more on [official blog](https://community.magento.com/t5/Magento-DevBlog/Squashtoberfest-2019/ba-p/143694) and their [Squashtoberfest repo](https://opensource.adobe.com/squashtoberfest/)